-E-safety covers the Internet, but it also covers mobile phones and other electronic communications technologies.
+Online safety covers the Internet, but it also covers mobile phones and other electronic communications technologies.
 We know that some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts and emails, to enticing children to engage in sexually harmful conversations or actions online, webcam filming, photography or face-to-face meetings.
-There is a 'duty of care' for any persons working with children and educating all members of the school community on the risks and responsibilities of E-safety falls under this duty.
+There is a 'duty of care' for any persons working with children and educating all members of the school community on the risks and responsibilities of online safety falls under this duty.
 It is important that there is a balance between controlling access to the Internet and technology and allowing freedom to explore and use these tools to their full potential.
+This policy aims to be an aid in regulating ICT activity in school and provide a good understanding of appropriate ICT use that members of the school community can use as a reference for their conduct online outside of school hours.
+Online safety is a whole-school issue and responsibility.